Know The Facts

 Information contained in the institution case file, the actual interview and correspondence received for the release on discretionary parole, is also considered.

-Please submit letters to support parole eligible inmates to the WI Parole Commission as soon as possible.
-These letters are processed and placed in the inmate's file prior to being reviewed by the parole commission.
+Please submit letters to Support Parole Eligible People to the WI Parole Commission as soon as possible.
+These letters are processed and placed in the incarcerated person's file prior to being reviewed by the parole commission.

 What is a Letter of Support?